sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 This script tries to list user accounts on a Windows machine by querying the SMB service.

 **🧠 Why is this useful?**
-- It gives you a list of usernames that exist on the system.
+- It gives you a list of usernames that exist on the system
 - You can use these names for:
   - Brute-force attacks (e.g. with Hydra)
   - Password spraying